Hard Rock Stadium

 In addition, the stadium hosts the Orange Bowl, an annual college football bowl game, and the Miami Open tennis tournament.
-Since 2022, the grounds of Hard Rock Stadium has also hosted the Miami International Autodrome, a temporary racing circuit used for Formula 1's Miami Grand Prix.
-In addition, the stadium will host multiple matches during the 2026 FIFA World Cup.
+Since 2022, the grounds of Hard Rock Stadium has also hosted the Miami International Autodrome, a temporary racing circuit used for Formula One's Miami Grand Prix.
+The stadium will host multiple matches during the 2026 FIFA World Cup and hosted several matches at 2025 FIFA Club World Cup.
+It also hosted matches for the 2024 Copa América (including the final).
 From 1993 until 2011, the stadium also was the home field of the Florida Marlins of Major League Baseball (MLB) until their move to LoanDepot Park in 2012.

 The facility opened in 1987 as Joe Robbie Stadium and has been known by a number of names since: Pro Player Park, Pro Player Stadium, Dolphins Stadium, Dolphin Stadium, Land Shark Stadium, and Sun Life Stadium.
-In August 2016, the team sold the naming rights to Hard Rock Cafe Inc. for $250 million over 18 years.
+In August 2016, the team sold the naming rights to Hard Rock Cafe Inc. for $250 million over 18 years; they will retain the naming rights until 2034.

 History

 Conception and construction

 For their first 21 seasons, the Miami Dolphins played at the Orange Bowl.
 Team founder Joe Robbie explained what led to the decision to build a new stadium: "In 1976, the city of Miami wanted to quadruple our rent.
 That did it.
 I began thinking in earnest about building a stadium."
-What made the construction of the stadium truly unique was that it was the first multipurpose stadium ever built in the United States that was entirely privately financed.
+What made the construction of the stadium unique was that it was the first multipurpose stadium ever built in the United States that was entirely privately financed.

 Robbie also believed it was only a matter of time before a Major League Baseball (MLB) team came to South Florida.
 At his request, the stadium was built in a rectangular configuration, with a field that was somewhat wider than was normally the case for an NFL stadium.
 The wide field also made it fairly easy to convert the stadium for soccer.
 Because of this design decision, the first row of seats was 90 ft from the sideline in a football configuration, considerably more distant than the first row of seats in most football stadiums (the closest seats at the new Soldier Field, for instance, are 55 ft from the sideline at the 50-yard line).
-This resulted in a less intimate venue for football compared to other football facilities built around this time, as well as to the Orange Bowl.
+This resulted in a less-intimate venue for football compared to other football facilities built around this time, as well as to the Orange Bowl.

 At the time it opened in 1987, Joe Robbie Stadium was located in unincorporated Miami-Dade County, and had a Miami address.
 Specifically it was in the Scott Lake census-designated place.
 Today, it is located in the city of Miami Gardens, which was incorporated on May 13, 2003.

+Widespread damage to the stadium was reported to have occurred during the 2024 Copa América final international soccer match which was held at Hard Rock Stadium on July 14, 2024.